beastalvarado/Event-ID-4625---Failed-Login-Attempts/README.md

 Status: Enabled
 ![Screenshot 2025-05-10 091908](https://github.com/user-attachments/assets/17445dcc-a344-48ad-a9c5-b37d81b564ed)

-📝 Summary & Key Takeaways
+## 📝 Summary & Key Takeaways
----

 This project demonstrated my ability to perform a complete detection lifecycle by:

-✅ Simulating Real-World Activity:
-I generated failed login attempts (Event ID 4625) from a simulated attacker machine (Kali Linux) targeting a Windows Server.
+- ✅ Simulating failed login attempts (Event ID 4625) using a Kali Linux attacker machine.

-✅ Investigating Security Logs:
-I analyzed the collected logs in Splunk, answering critical security questions to understand what happened, who was involved, when it occurred, and how many times it happened.

-✅ Identifying Suspicious Behavior:
+- ✅ Investigating the incident in Splunk using relevant fields such as Account Name, Source IP, and Logon Type.
-I confirmed the activity as malicious, recognizing signs of a brute-force attack targeting the high-privilege Administrator account.
+- ✅ Confirming that the behavior represented a brute-force attack targeting the Administrator account.

-✅ Building a Real-Time Detection Alert:
-I created and tested a real-time Splunk alert to automatically detect similar brute-force attempts in the future, helping security teams respond faster.
+- ✅ Creating and testing a real-time Splunk alert to detect future occurrences.

-🎓 Key Takeaways
+### 🎓 Key Takeaways
-✅ Practiced hands-on security monitoring using Splunk and Windows Event Logs.

-✅ Developed the analytical mindset to answer security investigation questions.

-✅ Learned how to build and validate detection alerts based on real attack behavior.

-✅ Demonstrated awareness of escalation workflows and SOC best practices.

-✅ Enhanced my ability to think like a Detection Engineer by automating threat detection.
+- Gained hands-on experience in Windows log analysis and SIEM investigation.
+- Developed SPL skills to search, filter, and correlate events.
+- Practiced SOC-level analytical thinking through question-based investigation.
+- Built an actionable detection rule aligned with real-world brute-force behavior.

 ---
 ### Skills Learned